-I am a Reader in the Clinical research Unit London School of Hygiene and Tropical Medicine and for the last 11 years have been director of research at Zambart, based full time in Lusaka Zambia.
+I am a professor in the Clinical research Unit London School of Hygiene and Tropical Medicine and for the last 14 years have been Director of Research at Zambart, based full time in Lusaka Zambia.

 I trained as a Physician in London and specialized in infectious and tropical diseases.
 I have worked as a clinician in UK, Uganda and Zambia and have over 20 years of developing country experience both in clinical TB/HIV management and epidemiology, leading Zambart that has conducted research into the dual TB/HIV epidemic for 20 years in Zambia.

-Other research grants and interests include: field evaluation of TB diagnostics, association of TB and NCD as well as operational research into the implementation of TB/HIV collaborative activities.
+Other research grants and interests include: field evaluation of TB diagnostics, adolescent health, association of TB and NCD as well as operational research into the implementation of TB/HIV collaborative activities.

 I am a tutor on the DL infectious Diseases tuberculosis module, and take part in face to face teaching in London when I am there as part of the DTM&H and AIDS module

-I am a site PI for the GSK/Aeras TB-018 study a phase IIb trial of a novel TB vaccine which demonstrated a 50% vaccine efficacy.
+I was a site PI for the GSK/Aeras TB-018 study a phase IIb trial of a novel TB vaccine which demonstrated a 50% vaccine efficacy.